virtual-biohackathons/covid-19-bh20/README.md

 Japan and Europe we already have an experienced community.
 One benefit of this virtual biohackathon is that we can expand and be as inclusive as possible.
 Even if you are a student and not so experienced you can sign-up and contribute!
-All hands are welcome.
+All hands are welcome!

+To participate sign up [here](https://docs.google.com/spreadsheets/d/1auS0C58W0KHuqPg7-qKzgO4QjvcXpRg2NxhPu9EcWfI/edit), become a member of the [mailing list](https://groups.google.com/forum/#!forum/virtual-biohackathon) and add to the [wiki](https://github.com/virtual-biohackathons/covid-19-bh20/wiki)!

 # Code of conduct